ryanhulke/Agent-Zero/readme.md

 User on the web app sends a computer task to server, server calls the AI and returns the action to take.
 The web app client recieves the action, but currently does nothing with it.

-TO-DO: send functions (click, type, etc.) from web app client to chrome extension. write all of the chrome extension logic. implement async server requests

 ## How to run:
 after installing dependancies, go into the server directory and run "python server.py".
-Then go into client directory and run "streamlit run streamlit-client.py".
+Then in the browser navigate to localhost:5000.

+TO-DO: ensure the short side of the screenshot is less than 768px and the long side is less than 2,000px.